m-radman/QA_Test_Task/README.md

     - To run the Postman collection using Newman (Postman's Collection Runner)
       > npm run postman:run

-    :pushpin: Note: There is two versions of _Storing new product_ test, because POST request in `v4` of the app is working well while POST request in other versions always gives back 500 Internal Server Error (ie in other versions POST just does not work, for some reason).
+    :pushpin: Note: There is two versions of _Storing new product_ test, because POST request in `v4` of the app is working well while POST request in `v5` always gives back 500 Internal Server Error.